 Refreshments will be provided at the event.
 In addition, the program will review the process and procedures for the development and installation of public art projects in Lewes.

-The Lewes Public Art Committee is a small group of local citizens appointed by the mayor and city council to develop guidelines, review and promote public art.
+The Lewes Public Art Committee is a small group of local citizens appointed by the mayor and city council to develop guidelines, and review and promote public art.
 For further information go to www.lewespublicarts.org.